Patrick Horgan: Senior

-On 3 July 2014, Horgan won a Munster Championship medal after scoring eight points in Cork's 2-24 to 0-24 defeat of Limerick in the last final to be played at the old Páirc Uí Chaoimh.
+On 3 July 2014, Horgan won a Munster Championship medal after scoring eight points in Cork's 2–24 to 0–24 defeat of Limerick in the last final to be played at the old Páirc Uí Chaoimh.
 He ended the season by being nominated for a fourth All-Star.

-On 3 May 2015, Horgan was at left corner-forward in Cork's 1-24 to 0-17 defeat by Waterford in the National League final.
+On 3 May 2015, Horgan was at left corner-forward in Cork's 1–24 to 0–17 defeat by Waterford in the National League final.
 His seven points from placed-balls ensured he ended the league as joint-top scorer with 2-87.

-Horgan won his second Munster Championship medal on 9 July 2017 after scoring thirteen points in the 1-25 to 1-20 defeat of Clare in the final.
+Horgan won his second Munster Championship medal on 9 July 2017 after scoring thirteen points in the 1–25 to 1–20 defeat of Clare in the final.
 During the game he surpassed Christy Ring to become Cork's all-time top championship scorer.
 Horgan ended the season by being named in the left corner-forward position on the All-Star team.

-On 1 July 2018, Horgan won a third Munster Championship medal following a 2-24 to 3-19 defeat of Clare in the final.
+On 1 July 2018, Horgan won a third Munster Championship medal following a 2–24 to 3–19 defeat of Clare in the final.
 On 17 July 2018, he was voted as the PwC GAA/GPA Player of the Month for June as a result of "his usual unerring accuracy from placed balls and crucial scores from play".
 Horgan was later named in the left corner-forward position on the All-Star team.

-On 19 May 2019, Horgan became only the fifth player ever to score a cumulative total of 400 points in the championship after registering 1-09 in a 1-26 to 1-19 defeat of Limerick.
+On 19 May 2019, Horgan became only the fifth player ever to score a cumulative total of 400 points in the championship after registering 1–09 in a 1–26 to 1–19 defeat of Limerick.
 He also became the all-time top points scorer in the Munster Championship.
 Horgan ended the month by being named as the GAA/GPA Player of the Month for May.
 On 6 August 2019, he became only the second player ever after Henry Shefflin to be presented with a third GAA/GPA Player of the Month award.
 Horgan ended the year by receiving a fourth All-Star award while he was also shortlisted for the Hurler of the Year award.

 On 16 November 2019, it was announced that Horgan would captain the Cork senior hurling team for the 2020 season.

+On 23 September 2025, Horgan announced his retirement from inter-county hurling after 18 seasons.
+He retired holding the record for points scored in both the championship, 32-683, and league 26-674.